|This is an old story of that Wenabozho, the one white

 of it.
 And it's scabby red like that today yet.
 When they heard that,

-the young folks never once thought they'd smoke while they were young.
+the young folks -- while they were young -- never once thought they'd smoke.

-They thought, "We aren't going to smoke old Winibozho's scales!"
+They thought, "We aren't going to smoke old Wenabozho's scales!"

 So that is a history of the story of that kinickinik.
 And